 The command for getting source from the server is "cvs checkout".
 With checkout, you need to specify the module to check out.
 For the purpose of this explanation, we will consider a "module" a directory name.
 Note that CVS normally operates on directories recursively!
-So if you use cvs checkout .
+So if you use cvs checkout.

 (mind the dot) from the XWorkplace root directory, this will retrieve the entire code tree and create new local files if they don't exist yet.
 This can take a while for bigger projects.
-Again, use maximum compression (see section 3).
+Again, use maximum Last update: 2013/03/09 12:49 compression (see section 3).